Vegetarian finch: Feeding

-As its name suggests, the vegetarian finch is largely a plant-eater.
+The vegetarian finch is largely a plant-eater.
 It feeds primarily on buds, leaves, flowers and fruit, and will strip the bark off twigs to get to the cambium and phloem which lies underneath.
 Although it forages mainly in trees, it will descend to the ground to search for fallen fruits and young plant shoots.
 It also occasionally eats caterpillars.
 It feeds primarily at mid-levels, in what has been described as a "rather leisurely" manner.
 Because its principal food items are soft, the vegetarian finch has a beak morphology unlike those of Darwin's finches which specialize on hard seeds.
 Described as "parrot-like", the beak is small and stout, with a steep profile and a strong curve in the upper mandible.
 Its primary function is food manipulation at the tip, rather than seed crushing at the base.
 The vegetarian finch has a disproportionately large gizzard for its size, as well as a long intestine and a disproportionately small heart.
 These allow it to process the "relatively indigestible" leaves and buds that make up a large proportion of its diet.